soniclavier/bigdata-notebook/_posts/2015-11-15-storm_kafka_part1.markdown

 5. MongoDB <small>*3.0.7*</small>
 6. Apache Storm <small>*0.10.0*</small>

-Versions I used are given in italics, It is not necessary to use the same versions but there might be some changes needed if versions are different.
 *Note: All are single node setup*

+Versions I used are given in italics, It is not necessary to use the same versions but there might be some changes needed if versions are different.<br/>
+<i><b>Update</b> (07/05/2016)</i> : The source code for Storm-1.0 is available in the branch [storm1.0-kafka-poc](https://github.com/soniclavier/hadoop_datascience/tree/storm1.0-kafka-poc)<br/>

 #### **Hadoop**
 I am assuming that hadoop is installed and I am not going through the installation steps here.
 If not you can do so easily by following the instructions <a href="https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html">here</a>.